kamranahmedse/developer-roadmap/src/data/guides/backend-languages.md

 #### Practical Applications and Popular Frameworks

 Python's versatility is evident in its applicability across a spectrum of industries, from web development and data science to artificial intelligence and automation.
-In the context of backend development, Python shines brightly with its two standout frameworks: [Django](https://www.djangoproject.com/) and [Flask](https://github.com/pallets/flask).
+In the context of backend development, Python shines brightly with its two standout [backend frameworks](https://roadmap.sh/backend/frameworks): [Django](https://www.djangoproject.com/) and [Flask](https://github.com/pallets/flask).

 ##### Django